Michael A. Santoro: Wall Street ethics and the financial crisis

 During the 2013 Bloomberg customer privacy scandal where its journalists were provided access to private company information through its network terminals, Santoro made reference to the conflict of interests on Wall Street and deemed it "a major breach of customer trust."
 In 2016, Santoro claimed that the Federal Reserve has become politicized and that "in the last financial crisis we had to worry about the impact of on government from the bursting of the business bubble.
 In the next crisis we will have to worry about the impact on business from the bursting of the government debt bubble".

+Artificial Intelligence and Ethics

+Santoro’s research spans business ethics, artificial intelligence, and healthcare disparities.
+He has been instrumental in addressing racial bias in medical appointment scheduling through machine learning.

+The study Overbooked and Overlooked: Machine Learning and Racial Bias in Medical Appointment Scheduling was conducted alongside Michele Samorani and Haibing Lu of Santa Clara University, Shannon Harris of Virginia Commonwealth University, and Linda Goler Blount of the Black Women's Health Imperative.

+Santoro’s work has received the M&SOM Best Paper Award 2023.